Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Is Google Fax Secure?

-Security when transmitting faxes is extremely important, especially if you work in fields like law, healthcare and finance, where there are strict regulations governing the sharing and faxing of sensitive information.
+Security to send and receive faxes is extremely important, especially if you work in fields like law, healthcare and finance, where there are strict regulations governing the sharing and faxing of sensitive information.

 Organizations of all kinds still choose fax as the preferred method to share documents, even when sharing a file these days is as easy as using an instant messaging app.
 That’s because they value security above else.
 Despite all the conveniences of instant messaging, we have been proven time and time again that mass-oriented online messaging technologies are not as safe as we would want to.

-Faxing with a machine on the other hand is relatively secure.
-The document travels directly to its recipient using an analog phone line, and there is no chance that this information gets intercepted.
+When you send faxes with a machine things are relatively secure.
+The document travels directly to its recipient using an analog phone line service, and there is no chance that this information gets intercepted.
 On top of that, you get a confirmation when your fax is fully printed on the other end, unlike modern apps that have the option of hiding this information.

-But what if you send fax online with Gmail?
+But what happens in the case of online faxing?
 If we are using the email channel, does this means that our documents are vulnerable?
 In this article we will take a look at these questions.
-You’ll learn that email faxing is actually more secure than traditional faxing.
+You’ll learn that email faxing is actually more secure than using a fax machine.

-This is what happens when you send an email to fax:
+This is what happens when you send faxes:

 - You compose an email message with an attachment